 Singaporeans enjoy a tropical climate with little temperature variation and two monsoon seasons; the northeastern monsoon season is from December to March, whilst the southwestern monsoon season runs from June to September.

-The lowest temperature ever recorded in Singapore was 19.4°C on the 31st January 1934!
+The lowest temperature ever recorded in Singapore was 66.92°F on the January 31st 1934!

 The tallest building in Singapore is the Tanjong Pagar Centre at 290 meters.